 Social Security Numbers and US Passports

-There is no need for a US citizen to provide a US Social Security number in order to apply for or renew a US passport.
-However, US citizens who do not have a Social Security number, when applying for a US passport, must provide a signed statement stating that they were never issued a US Social Security number.
+You must provide your US Social Security number, if you have one, in order to apply for or renew a US passport.
+However, US citizens who never had a Social Security number, when applying for a US passport, must provide a sworn statement stating that they were never issued a US Social Security number.

-Although Social Security numbers are not needed for applying for or renewing US passports, US Social Security numbers are needed for other US government agency services and US employment purposes.
-ACA recommends that US citizens considering more interaction with the US government agencies, filing US taxes, US employment market, etc. consider applying for a US Social Security number.
+A US Social Security number is necessary for other US government agency services (e.g. the IRS) and for US employment and banking purposes.
+ACA recommends that all US citizens considering more interaction with the US government agencies, filing US taxes, US employment market, etc. consider applying for a US Social Security number as well as for their children born abroad.

 For more information about US passports, see our ACA webpage here.